Tyronwilliam/Pokemon-game/README.md

 ## About The Project

-Here a card pokemon game, i made it for a technical test, you can press the button start to begin the game then you have to press stop or let the countdown to 0 for draw a card if your curious checkthe link -> : https://pokemon-game-5488h59qz-tyronwilliam.vercel.app/
+Here is a pokemon card game, I made it for a technical test, you can press the start button to start the game then you have to press stop or let the countdown to 0 to draw a card if you are curious check the link.  -> : https://pokemon-game-5488h59qz-tyronwilliam.vercel.app/

-WARNING : This game is no more responsive at 1024px
+WARNING : This game is no more responsive to : 1024px

 ### Built With